Royal Canin Size Health Nutrition X-Small Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

 As a group, the brand features an average protein content of 26% and a mean fat level of 18%.
 Together, these figures suggest a carbohydrate content of 48% for the overall product line.

 Which means this Royal Canin product line contains…

 Near-average protein.
 Above-average fat.
 And near-average carbs when compared to other dry dog foods.

 When you consider the protein-boosting effect of the corn and wheat glutens, this looks like the profile of a kibble containing a moderate amount of meat.

-Royal Canin Size Health Nutrition X-Small is a plant-based dry dog food using a moderate amount of named by-product meal as its main source of animal protein, thus earning the brand 3 stars.
+Royal Canin Size Health Nutrition X-Small is a grain-inclusive dry dog food using a moderate amount of named by-product meal as its main source of animal protein, thus earning the brand 3.5 stars.

 Royal Canin Dog Food

 The following list (if present) includes all dog food recalls since 2009 directly related to Royal Canin.
 If there are no recalls listed in this section, we have not yet reported any events.

 The Dog Food Advisor is privately owned and is not affiliated (in any way) with pet food manufacturers.
 We do not accept money, gifts, samples or other incentives in exchange for special consideration in preparing our reviews.